From Israeli coalition: Unity and healing, without Netanyahu

 Mr. Bennett, a religious nationalist and former settler leader, is slated to serve as prime minister first in a rotation with Yair Lapid, a secular centrist and former TV newscaster and the driving force behind the unlikely coalition.

-“It is not a catastrophe, it’s not a disaster, it’s a change of government, something that is routine in all democratic countries,” Mr. Bennett reminded a public gripped by an intense post-election power struggle.
-A campaign to delegitimize the coalition, by Mr. Netanyahu and some members of the far right, has included physical threats and incitement against members of two of the three right-wing parties in the coalition, including Mr. Bennett’s, who have been cast as traitors.
+“It is not a catastrophe, it’s not a disaster; it’s a change of government, something that is routine in all democratic countries,” Mr. Bennett reminded a public gripped by an intense post-election power struggle.
+A campaign to delegitimize the coalition, by Mr. Netanyahu and some members of the far-right, has included physical threats and incitement against members of two of the three right-wing parties in the coalition, including Mr. Bennett’s, who have been cast as traitors.

-“Let go,” Mr. Bennet said in his televised remarks, addressing Mr. Netanyahu directly.
-“This is not a government of the Left, it’s not us versus them. … No one here is an enemy.”
+“Let go,” Mr. Bennett said in his televised remarks, addressing Mr. Netanyahu directly.
+“This is not a government of the left; it’s not us versus them. ...
+No one here is an enemy.”

-If approved by parliament, the patchwork coalition would include left-wing progressives, right-wing hard-liners, and the first ever Arab party in a government.
+If approved by parliament, the patchwork coalition would include left-wing progressives, right-wing hard-liners, and the first-ever Arab party in a government.
 What unites these parties that share hardly a shred of ideology is the desire to rid Israel of Mr. Netanyahu – on trial for corruption charges – who they say has been more focused on his political and legal survival than providing stability and good governance.

 Areas of agreement

-Such a broad coalition will be looking for measures they can in fact agree on – from passing the first budget in three years, filling long-vacant appointments, and strategizing a post-pandemic economic recovery plan, to improving the country’s health and education systems.
-What they are unlikely to be able to do is make any big moves on Palestinians or settlements.
+Such a broad coalition will be looking for measures it can in fact agree on – from passing the first budget in three years, filling long-vacant appointments, and strategizing a post-pandemic economic recovery plan, to improving the country’s health and education systems.
+What it is unlikely to be able to do is make any big moves on Palestinians or settlements.

 “They are all putting aside their differences and doing the job at hand,” says Mitchell Barak, a political consultant.
 “We need a stable government, and the country has to move on from Netanyahu.
 It’s time to move the country in a different direction.”